What Is NVMe Storage by Lightbits?

 Unlike legacy SAN systems, Lightbits is built around NVMe/TCP, a fabric-agnostic protocol that runs efficiently over standard Ethernet.
 This makes it ideal for high-throughput workloads running in containerized and virtualized environments.

-Lightbits Labs offers a number of features designed for performance-critical infrastructure:
+Lightbits Labs offers several features designed for performance-critical infrastructure:

 - NVMe-over-TCP storage access on standard Ethernet